 A microsite is a mini website that is separate from the company’s main website.
 Like landing pages, a microsite is meant to serve a specific need — a campaign or a product or service.
 Unlike landing pages, a microsite always lives away from the website and contains a different URL.

-The microsite encourages visitors to move around and take action within the microsite, where the landing page encourages action right on that page through form submissions.
+The microsite encourages visitors to move around and take action within the microsite, where the other encourages action right on that page through form submissions.

 Landing page vs. splash page